prateekNG/batao-ai/M4TestCases.md

 ## Test Cases for JavaScript Open Book Assessment

-Here are the test cases for the JavaScript open book assessment, along with explanations for each case:
+Below are the test cases for the JavaScript open book assessment, along with explanations.
+Marks are distributed equally across the test cases for each problem.

 **Question 1: Vowel Replacement**